pypy/pypy/pypy/doc/objspace.rst

 The multimethods mechanism also supports delegate functions, which are converters between two object implementations.
-The dispatch logic knows how to insert calls to delegates if it encounters combinations of interp-level classes which is not directly implemented.
-For example, we have no specific implementation for the concatenation of a basic string and a StringSlice object; when the user adds two such strings, then the StringSlice object is converted to a basic string (that is, a temporarily copy is built), and the concatenation is performed on the resulting pair of basic strings.
+The dispatch logic knows how to insert calls to delegates if it encounters combinations of interpreter-level classes which is not directly implemented.
+For example, we have no specific implementation for the concatenation of a basic string and a StringSlice object; when the user adds two such strings, then the StringSlice object is converted to a basic string (that is, a temporary copy is built), and the concatenation is performed on the resulting pair of basic strings.
 This is similar to the C++ method overloading resolution mechanism (but occurs at runtime).